ZOBARCIK/base64/readme.md

+#base64 encoder-decoder\

-#base64 encoder-decoder
+encoder-decoder works\

-currently only encoder
+image encoder wip\
-works somehow

 changes:\
-fixed a bug padding where it would interpret the first padding as base64 A(zeroes)/ started decoding part/
+decoding finished, fixed the bug where it would output an empty string\
+function arguments reduced to only actual inputs.\
+image encoder almost finished\

+NOTE: //image encoder works half the way, for some reason it adds unwanted paddings when compared to correct output\

 todo: \
-complete decoding \
 catching nulls \
 back propogation \
 c++ \
+fix image encoder\